 Ross has zero personality and is really quite stupid.
-Lisa has a good head on her shoulders, but the situations she’s in aren’t that engaging, despite how bat-guano crazy they seem.
+Lisa has a good head on her shoulders, but the situations she’s in aren’t that engaging, despite how bat-guano-crazy they seem.
 Don’t expect any fun between Lisa and Ross; they’re separated for almost the entire book.
-Yup, this is a romance novel, without any romance.
+Yup, this is a romance novel, just one without any romance.

 Well, it’s okay, but not great.

 Plus, the last third of this book really draaaaagsss.
 Thank the Devil for Lavinia’s malicious, murderous and incestuous shenanigans.
 She knows how to get what she wants.

 He had adored her, reveling in her body, in her movements, unable to control his passion.
 She laughed…a man half her age, in the prime of his youth and in one hour she had worn him down to the brink of exhaustion.
 It was fantastic, too beautifully barbarous to be believed.
 Her own flesh and blood, her own fetus grown to manhood had fallen in love with her!

 It’s so freaking sick, but that’s Lavinia.

 Warning to Book Collectors About the Paperbacks